-OEC funds early care and education programs across the state through several different grants and contracts.
-The funds support child care programs, Head Start programs, and public school preschools to provide affordable, high-quality early care and education services.
+OEC funds early care and education programs across the state through Early Start CT and Smart Start.
+The funds support child care programs, Head Start programs, and public schools to provide affordable, high-quality early care and education services.

-State-funded early care and education grants and contracts all have different processes for determining the programs or communities that receive funding, and how much funding is allocated.
-To see all open applications for services, see our RFP page.
+Early Start CT and Smart Start have different processes for determining the programs or communities that receive funding, and how much funding is allocated.
+To see any open applications for services, see our RFP page.

 Early Care and Education (ECE) Reporter

-OEC’s ECE Reporter is the way that state funded programs submit state-funded child enrollment data.
+OEC’s ECE Reporter is the way that state funded programs submit child enrollment data and monthly reports for the children whose services are funded through Early Start or Smart Start.
 Having this data helps OEC make informed program and policy decisions affecting young children and families.
-ECE Reporter replaces our previous data collection tool, the Early Childhood Information System (ECIS).
-We took ECIS offline in November, 2020.
 Learn more about ECE Reporter.

 Early Childhood Professional Registry